 vision problems, such as blurry or double vision, loss of vision or color contrast, and pain when moving the eye

 - bladder problems

-- sexual problems, for example, reduced sex drive
+- sexual problems, for example, reduced sex drive or erectile dysfunction

 - problems with memory or speech

 - depression and emotional changes

 However, symptoms vary from person to person and may change over the course of the disease.
 Symptoms can also vary depending on which nerves develop plaques and incur damage.